 After the Louvre Palace on the Right Bank became the royal residence of choice at the end of the 14th century, the Conciergerie became a prison where a few centuries later, Marie Antoinette awaited her fate at the guillotine during the French Revolution - and the rooms you'll see showing how prisoners spent their last days are sights you'll probably remember long after your visit.

-To see the Conciergerie, get a skip the line ticket online, which includes a HistoPad for use during your visit.
-Or save money with a combo skip-the-line ticket giving you entrance to both Sainte Chapelle and the Conciergerie (no HistoPad is included but you can rent one at the entrance for about 5 euros - if you're with your family or a small group, you can easily share the HistoPad).
+To see the Conciergerie, get a skip the line ticket online.
+Or save money with a combo skip-the-line ticket giving you entrance to both Sainte Chapelle and the Conciergerie, or a guided tour including tickets to both attractions).

 If you've taken a Seine River cruise, you've probably seen Square du Vert-Galant, a small leafy space at the very tip of Île de la Cité designated as a public park in 1607.